researchdao/docs/docs/eligibility.md

     1. In the field of **privacy**:
         1. The Privacy Enhancing Technologies Symposium (PETS)

 1. **Be on-topic**.
-Your paper must fall within the field of blockchain science and preferably within our [13 research directions].
+Your paper must fall within the field of blockchain science and preferably within our [13 research directions](/directions).

 1. **Have no other funding**.
 We might cover your trip fully or partially.
 You cannot have other sources of funding for the portions of your expenses that we cover.